ankitects/anki/docs/windows.md

 instead.
 This runs bazel.bat inside the Anki source folder, instead of calling Bazel directly.
 This takes care of setting up the path and output folder correctly, which avoids issues with long path names.

-## Cleaning notes

-Unlike the old Make system, a "clean build" should almost never be required unless you are debugging issues with the build system.
-But if you need to run "bazel clean --expunge", make sure you remove the ts/node_modules folder afterwards, or it will cause a "no such file or directory node_modules/anki" error on the subsequent build on Windows.